Shiina-Mashiro-M/GEC/README.md

 # Preprocess

-The datasets need to be preprocessed, since our paper only focuses on undirected simple graph.
+The datasets need to be preprocessed, since our paper only focuses on undirected graph.

 # Usage of Bottom-up GEC Algorithms